Healthcare Law Compliance Program

-Medicines360 is developing a Code of Conduct which will help to guide our daily operations in the commercialization arena and reflect the unique business and regulatory environment in which we operate.
-Our Code of Conduct reflects our consideration of the OIG Guidance.
+Medicines360 has implemented a Code of Business Conduct which helps guide our daily operations in the commercialization arena and reflects the unique business and regulatory environment in which we operate.
+Our Code of Business Conduct reflects our consideration of the OIG Guidance.

 3. Annual Spending Limit

 Medicines360 also has established guidance regarding appropriate interactions with health care professionals.
 It is Medicines360's policy to comply with the Pharmaceutical Research and Manufacturers of America (PhRMA) "Code on Interactions with Health Care Professionals," dated July 2008, which includes limits on gifts, meals and other activities with health care professionals.

 For purposes of complying with the California Health and Safety Code 119402, Medicines360 has established, commencing July 1, 2015, a maximum annual aggregate dollar limit of $1,500 for gifts, promotional materials, items or activities provided to an individual California health care professional.
 This dollar limit represents a spending cap, not a goal or average, and typically the amount spent per physician is anticipated to be substantially less than this maximum amount.

 To attempt to assure that health care professionals ("HCPs") fully understand our products, Medicines360 representatives may take time to explain the benefits and risks associated with them, as well as the relevant clinical efficacy studies and mechanisms of action, where appropriate.
 Some of these informational and educational presentations may take place over the course of a modest meal to avoid taking HCPs away from important time with their patients.

 On occasion, Medicines360 may provide medically-relevant and patient-oriented items to HCPs that conform to the PhRMA Code.
 Some examples may include anatomical models, patient education charts and information that is useful for patients in understanding or managing their condition and/or treatment.